 This is mostly useful for binary distributions where it is unknown which version, if any, of python exists on the target machine.

-semicolon (;) separated list of python executables to create interfaces. (default python3)
+Semicolon (;) separated list of Python executables to build support for.

 Use provided python binary instead of the one found by CMake.
 This must be a full path.
 We generally use-DPYTHON_EXECUTABLE=`which python3.8`